Cellular IoT (LTE-M and NB-IoT)

 Non-Terrestrial Networks with nRF9151

-Cellular coverage is hence far less ubiquitous for IoT products that may need to operate almost anywhere, monitor critical infrastructure, safeguard food production and livestock, or track shipments of valuable goods.
+Cellular coverage is hence far less ubiquitous for IoT products that may need to operate almost anywhere, monitoring critical infrastructure, safeguard food production and life stock, or track shipments of valuable goods.
 Adding the fact that many regions are sunsetting 2G networks, a wide range of IoT products are facing a tough question: What technology should they adopt for coming product generations?

 This is where 3GPP Non-Terrestrial Networks (3GPP NTN), along with the terrestrial 4G/5G IoT technologies LTE-M and NB-IoT, can revolutionize your ability to deploy your IoT products where they are needed.